acanimal/acanimal.github.io/_posts/2017-08-12-understanding-the-nodejs-cluster-module.md

 - tip
 ---

-*TL;DR* NodeJS processes runs on a single process, which means it does not take adavantage from multi-core systems by default.
+NodeJS processes runs on a single process, which means it does not take adavantage from multi-core systems by default.
 If you have an 8 core CPU and run a  NodeJS program via `$ node app.js` it will run in a single process, wasting the rest of CPUs.

 Hopefully for us NodeJS offers the [cluster](https://nodejs.org/api/cluster.html) module that contains a set of functions and properties that help us to create programs that uses all the CPUs.
 Not a surprise the mechanism the cluster module uses to maximize the CPU usage was via forking processes, similar to the old [fork()](http://www.includehelp.com/c-programs/c-fork-function-linux-example.aspx) system call Unix systems.